Rasarpong/ACADEMIC-WEBSITE/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in Applied Economics at the department of Applied Economics at Oregon State University.
-I am interested in solving economic problems by combining economic tools with data science techniques.
+I am interested in solving economic problems by combining economic theory and tools with data science techniques.
-My areas of research include **Energy Economics, Health Economics and Behavioral Economics**
+My research interests include **Resource and Environmental Economics, Development Economics and Health Economics**

 I am a data science enthusiast.
 I use analytics, predictive modeling, and statistical machine-learning (ML) to derive patterns and insights that can inform economic decisions.
 I am able to collect, manipulate, and examine data to identify, explain, and forecast potential problems and complex relationships by analyzing and building statistical models from data.